 Yes,

-Using your French press and K-cup coffee grounds is a an adaption of the immersion technique used above.
+Using your French press and K-cup coffee grounds is an adaption of the immersion technique used above.

 Undoubtedly, you will get a great cup of coffee when using this piece of manual coffee brewing equipment.
 You will need to adapt as you will need to use 2 Keurig K cups to make one 12 ounce cup of coffee.